sainiharsh/sainiharsh/README.md

 # Harsh Saini:boy:_*@sainiharsh*_

-👋Hey, I'm a B.Tech[2nd year] student in [JCBOSEUST](https://jcboseust.ac.in/) and aspiring software developer:computer:
+👋Hey, I'm a B.Tech[Electronics Engineering][2nd year] student in [JCBOSEUST](https://jcboseust.ac.in/) and aspiring software developer:computer:.
+Intersted in working on Machine Learning , programming projects and currently working on project of face emoition dectection.
+Apart from computer field i have knowledge of Electronics- circuits designing, VHDL programming.